soflyy/wpai-yoast-add-on/readme.txt

 * Unzip import-property-listings-into-realia.zip and upload the contents to /wp-content/plugins/, and then activate the plugin from the Plugins page in WordPress

-The Yoast WordPress SEO Add-On will appear in the Step 3 of WP All Import.
+The Yoast WordPress SEO Add-On will appear in the Step 3 of Data Captain Import.

 == Changelog ==